Block Filters

 );

-Note that as this hook is run for all blocks, consuming it has potential for performance regressions particularly around block selection metrics.
+Note that as this hook is run for all blocks, consuming it has the potential for performance regressions, particularly around block selection metrics.

 To mitigate this, consider whether any work you perform can be altered to run only under certain conditions.

-For example, if you are adding components that only need to render when the block is selected, then you can use the block’s “selected” state (props.isSelected) to conditionalize your rendering.
+For example, suppose you are adding components that only need to render when the block is selected.
+In that case, you can use the block’s “selected” state (props.isSelected) to conditionalize your rendering.

 const withMyPluginControls = createHigherOrderComponent( ( BlockEdit ) => {